Data model

 name varchar(255) Name of network

-description longtext Description of network
+description longtext Description of the network

 protocol_type varchar(255) Used protocols